byu-cpe/ecen522r-hw-security/_other/paper_discussion.md

 ---
 layout: page
 toc: false
-title: Mini Lecture
+title: Paper Discussion
 indent: 0
 number: 1
 ---

+# Under Construction

 An important part of your career is being able to read a paper, or technical document, summarize it, and present the important points to an audience.
 You will each give one min-lecture during the semester.

-For the mini-lectures this semester we will present material covering the Xilinx MPSoC architecture.
-The list of available topics is on Piazza: https://piazza.com/class/k55ha3jehk16lj?cid=36

 Each mini-presentations should be about 25 minutes long.
 You can use power-point slides, an overhead projector, or the white board, or a combination of all of these.